asokolov365/containerpilot/docs/30-configuration/32-configuration-file.md

 ### Watches

-A watch is a configuration of a service to watch in Consul.
-The watch monitors the state of the service and emits events when the service becomes healthy, becomes unhealthy, or has a change in the number of instances.
+A watch is a configuration of a surveillance entity such as a service to watch in Consul, a secret to watch in Vault, or a file to watch in local file system.
+- The Consul watch monitors the state of the service and emits events when the service becomes healthy, becomes unhealthy, or has a change in the number of instances.
+- The Vault watch monitors the entire secret or a field of the secret and emits events when the secret has a change.
+- The File watch monitors the state of the file and emits events when the file has been changed.

 Note that a watch does not include a behavior; watches only emit the event so that jobs can consume that event.

 [Read more](./35-watches.md).